securitybunker/databunker-session-store/README.md

 -------------
 You need to have **databunker** service up and running.

-You can use the following command to start Databunker in development mode:
+For the purpose of testing you can use the following command to start **databunker**:

 ```docker run -p 3000:3000 -d --rm --name dbunker securitybunker/databunker demo```